Cash

 The amount of cash a company holds is very important and has implications for the company's overall operating strategy.
 For instance, companies with high amounts of cash are better able to get through hard times when sales are low or expenses are particularly high.
 However, companies with a lot of cash on hand are often takeover targets because their excess cash essentially helps buyers finance their purchase.

-High cash reserves also could indicate that management has not figured out how to best deploy the cash, but for capital-intensive companies, high cash reserves could signal that the company is "saving up" to make some significant purchases.
+High cash reserves also could indicate that management has not figured out how to best deploy the cash, but for capital-intensive companies, high cash reserves could signal that the company is 'saving up' to make some significant purchases.

 It is important to note that there is an opportunity cost to holding cash; that cost is the return on equity that company could have earned by investing the cash in a new product or expanding business.